-Implement 301-redirect from the old page to the new page.
+Implement 301 redirect from the old page to the new page.
 Don’t be afraid to provide a 404 Not Found error if there is no comparable live page, but make sure your 404 page is useful so you don’t frustrate users (a site search box can help with that).

 Avoid daisy chain redirects.
 Create redirects directly from one page to the final destination.

 Update internal links to the new page.
-Make sure links across your site that go to old page are updated to the new page, especially links in the navigation and footer.
+Make sure links across your site that go to an old page are updated to the new page, especially links in the navigation and footer.

 Making decisions about when to change URLs can be tricky, especially if you’re planning on a site migration or redesign.
 Contact us today to see how Workshop Digital can help.